JuliaPoo/juliapoo.github.io/typst-posts/2026-06-19-yoneda-lemma-is-boring.typ

   category: "Mathematics",
   display-title: "You Could've Discovered the Yoneda Lemma",
   tags: ("math", "category-theory", "yoneda-lemma",),
   excerpt: "An exposition on the Yoneda Lemma that's accessible to those without a math background.
 The Yoneda Lemma is a very useful statement in Category Theory which is usually communicated as ''you can completely understand something by observing how everything else relate to it''.
-It has been the subject of intense hype amongst pseudo-intellectual circles surrounding tech and AI, despite how, as we'll see in this post, the statement of the Yoneda Lemma is surprisingly dull.", doc
+It has been the subject of intense hype among pseudo-intellectual circles surrounding tech and AI, despite, as we'll see in this post, the statement of the Yoneda Lemma is surprisingly dull.", doc
 )
 // END METADATA //